SarahPappas/sarahpappas.github.io/quest/README.md

 # Quest

-Welcome to the Quest.
+The Quest is an adventure game.

-On your journey you will look for pillars, which will present you with riddles.
-If you get the answer right, you will get directions.
-If you get it wrong, you will continue wandering.
-Find the treasure chest to win.
+Wander through the 3d forest looking for pillars.
+When you encounter a pillar, it will give you a riddle.
+Answer the riddle correctly, and the location of the next pillar will appear on your minimap.
+You must answer three riddles correctly to be given the location of the treasure.

-Use the arrow keys to move around in the world.
+Use the arrow keys to move around.